jasperf/vue-projects/README.md

 	name.value = ''; //empty the field
 });
 ```
 This to show how event listeners are set up in Vue JS with a lot less code and way easier then using JavaScript or jQuery.
+The event listener is set up using the directive v-on:click .
+With it a method can be bound to it.